Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Results and Analysis

 \subsubsection{F1 Gains Across Modalities}

+Misclassification has asymmetric costs: false negatives risk under-moderation of harmful content, while false positives risk over-moderation.
+Our evaluation therefore, prioritizes weighted F1 in addition to accuracy.
 Across most model types, the extended dataset yields modest gains in accuracy (typically $<$1\%), but more notable improvements in F1-score, indicating better handling of class imbalance and edge cases.
-For example: \begin{itemize}[noitemsep, topsep=0pt] \item \textbf{BERT} improves from 55.50 to 57.95 in F1 (+2.45), with a negligible drop in accuracy (59.08 to 58.20). \item \textbf{RoBERTa} shows a larger relative F1 gain, from 47.18 to 52.54 (+5.36), despite a slight accuracy decrease. \item \textbf{CLIP}, the sole multimodal model, is evaluated, improving from 47.71 to 51.77 in F1 (+4.06), showing that the augmentation is also effective in the joint vision-language space. \end{itemize}
+For example: \begin{itemize}[noitemsep, topsep=0pt] \item \textbf{Text Unimodal:} BERT improves from 55.50 to 57.95 in F1 (+2.45), with a negligible drop in accuracy (59.08 to 58.20).
+RoBERTa shows a larger relative F1 gain, from 47.18 to 52.54 (+5.36), despite a slight accuracy decrease.
+ALBERT also benefits significantly, jumping from 54.96 to 58.54 F1.

-The only unimodal model that sees near-constant performance is \textbf{ALBERT}, which improves slightly in F1 from 54.96 to 58.54 (+3.58), but with no meaningful change in accuracy.
-Among vision-only models, \textbf{BEiT} shows the best improvement (F1: 53.38 to 55.43), while \textbf{DeiT} lags with marginal change.